uccser/cs-unplugged/docs/source/author/topics.rst

         - ``name:`` The name of the difficulty level (this is what will be displayed to the user).

-A complete programming exercise structure file may look like the following:
+A complete programming challenge structure file may look like the following:

 .. code-block:: yaml